grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/11-expected-statuses.md

 http.setResponseCallback(http.expectedStatuses(406, 500, {min: 200, max: 204}, 302, {min: 305, max: 405}));

 export default () => {
-  // this one will actually be marked as failed as it doesn't matche any of the above listed status
+  // this one will actually be marked as failed as it doesn't match any of the above listed status
   // codes
   http.get("https://httpbin.test.k6.io/status/205");
 };